roman-milk/roman-milk.github.io/the-dark-trilogy.md

  Her relationship with Jerry ended when she told him that he had given her AIDS.
 He told her she was full of shit and that he had gotten it from her and not the other way around.
 Then he told he that he shouldn't have been surprised since after all she was a cheating whore.
 She had cheated on me with him so he didn't doubt that she cheated on him with some one else.
 They only talked once more when he called to tell her that she was a worthless, disease-ridden whore who had infected him.

  I had the meeting with the kids alone - Becky couldn't bring herself to face them - and I told them what was happening.
 They had a hard time accepting that their mother and 'Uncle Jerry' had been cheating on me and they were crushed when they found out that I was dying because of it.
 Following that meeting their relationship with their mother grew distant as Charlie and Barb showed their resentment at what Becky had done to me.
-Report_Story #2